ctrl-alt-del/devenv/README.md

 To intall the extension, just click on the blue `+ Free` button the top right corner.

+### Postman
+[Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?utm_source=chrome-ntp-icon) is similar with REST Console, but it has history of all the requests that you have made.

+To intall the extension, just click on the blue `+ Free` button the top right corner.

 ### JSON View
 JSON View is a tool that parses JSON into a more human readable format.
 You can learn more about it on its page on:
 ```sh